 \section{Distance-hereditary vertex-minor obstructions for graphs of bounded linear rank-width}

-We generalize the constructions of vertex-minor obstructions for graphs of bounded linear rank-width in \cite{JKO2014} so that we can generate all vertex-minor obstructions that are distance-hereditary graphs.
-We use the characterization of distance-hereditary graphs described in Section~\ref{sec:dhandthread}.
+In this section, we describe a way to generate all vertex-minor obstructions for graphs of bounded linear rank-width that are distance-hereditary graphs.
+It generalizes the constructions developed by Jeong, Kwon, and Oum~\cite{JKO2014}.

-For a distance-hereditary graph $G$, a connected graph $G'$ is an \emph{one-vertex DH-extension} of $G$ if $G=G'\setminus v$ for some vertex $v\in V(G')$ and $G'$ is distance-hereditary.
-For convenience, if $G'$ is an \emph{one-vertex DH-extension} of $G$, and $D$ and $D'$ are canonical decompositions of $G$ and $G'$ respectively, then $D'$ is also called an \emph{one-vertex DH-extension} of $D$.
+For a distance-hereditary graph $G$, a connected distance-hereditary graph $G'$ is a \emph{one-vertex DH-extension} of $G$ if $G=G'- v$ for some vertex $v\in V(G')$.
+For convenience, if $G'$ is a \emph{one-vertex DH-extension} of $G$, and $D$ and $D'$ are canonical split decompositions of $G$ and $G'$ respectively, then $D'$ is also called a \emph{one-vertex DH-extension} of $D$.